opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

         ...
 ```

-Afterwards add the [connection settings](#connection-settings) for your Active Directory/LDAP server to the config section of the authentication domain:
+Next, add the [connection settings](#connection-settings) for your Active Directory/LDAP server to the config section of the authentication domain:

 ```yml
 config: